meolar/supertux-wiki/Current-Design-Document.md

 This will be organized based off of the order it will likely be done in.

-*Note: After releasing of v0.7 we are going to freeze development to fix some overarching design flaws that piled up over the years!
+*Note: After the release of v0.7 we are going to freeze development to fix some overarching design flaws that have piled up over the years!
 For more information, see [here](https://github.com/SuperTux/supertux/wiki/Cleanup-List).*

 # Contents
   1. [Graphics](https://github.com/SuperTux/supertux/wiki/Current-Design-Document#Graphics)